Tuition and Fees Policy and Procedure

 1. Students Receiving Military Tuition Assistance

-To comply with the Department of Defense, the College will return any unearned TA funds on a proportional basis through at least the 60% portion of the period of time for which the funds were provided.
-TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student stops attending.
+To comply with the Department of Defense, the College will return any unearned TA funds on a proportional basis through at least the 60% portion of the period for which the funds were provided.
+TA funds are earned proportionally during an enrollment period, with unearned funds returned based on when a student withdraws.
 If a service member stops attending due to a military service obligation, and the service member notifies the school of their obligation, FCC will work with the affected service member to identify solutions that will not result in a student debt for the returned portion.

 2. FEMA Term Course Fees